losmaakbaarheid/ottos-blog/content/blog/Natural Intelligence/Directional evolution.md

 Very interesting words in these articles are:

-·       \_hypermutability in order to adapt to new conditions\_
+- _hypermutability in order to adapt to new conditions_

-·       \_a strong influence from the environment\_
+- _a strong influence from the environment_

-·       \_hypermutation enables a population to avoid extinction\_
+- _hypermutation enables a population to avoid extinction_

-·       \_specific mutations allow organism to adept to stressful environments.\_
+- _specific mutations allow organism to adept to stressful environments_

-·       \_as soon as the right adaptation is reached, the mutation rate declines.\_
+- _as soon as the right adaptation is reached, the mutation rate declines_

-·       \_cellular mortality appeared to be the major force driving the quick evolution of mutation rates.\_
+- _cellular mortality appeared to be the major force driving the quick evolution of mutation rates_

-·       \_up-regulated temporally by stress responses and activated when cells/organisms are maladapted to their environment potentially accelerating adaption.\_
+- _up-regulated temporally by stress responses and activated when cells/organisms are maladapted to their environment potentially accelerating adaption_

-·       \_and mutation is also not random in genomic space, with multiple simultaneous mutations in local clusters which may allow concerted evolution.\_
+- _and mutation is also not random in genomic space, with multiple simultaneous mutations in local clusters which may allow concerted evolution._

 Even more recent studies clearly indicate that evolution is not completely random and so not completely unpredictable.
 One more interesting study was published in the \_Proceedings of the National Academy of Sciences\_ (\_PNAS\_).
 This study was led by Professor James McInerney and Dr. Alan Beavan from the School of Life Sciences at the University of Nottingham, and Dr. Maria Rosa Domingo-Sananes from Nottingham Trent University.